+EXHORTER'S LICENSE

-LOCAL PREACHER'S LICENSE This certifies that ..... is authorized to officiate as a Local Preacher in the Free Methodist Church for one year, provided his spirit and practise are such as become the Gospel of Christ, and his teachings correspond with the established doctrines of the Holy Scriptures as held by said Church.
-By order of the Quarterly Conference of the .....
-District, .....
-Conference. ......President.
+This certifies that is authorized to officiate as an Exhorter in the Free Methodist Church for one year, provided his spirit and practise are such as become the Gospel of Christ, and his teachings correspond with the established doctrines of the floly Scriptures as held by said church.

+Done by order of the Official Board of the

+Circuit, Conference.